eriklarsen4/ggplot-scripts/Bioinformatics/Volcano-plot-tutorial.md

 Create the plot, and save it as a variable.
 Add layers:

 -   use the `ggplot` function to set the data
+-   specify the type of graph, scatter plot points
+-   subset to the background/bottom layer
+-   map the `x`, `y` variables/axes
+-   set `color` to `g.o.i.`
--   specify the type of graph: scatter plot points; subset to the background/bottom layer; map the `x`, `y` variables/axes, set “`color`” = to the column we created, and set `alpha` (transparency) low for points that will be the bottom layer (get plotted over)
+-   set `alpha` (transparency) low (closer to 0 than 1) for points that will be the bottom layer (get plotted over)
--   repeat for the upper layer, using a stronger `alpha` (0 - 1)
+-   repeat for the upper layer, using a larger `alpha` than previous layers
 -   set the coordinates of the graph with `coord_cartesian`
--   use `geom_hline` to create a horizontal line that will provide a clear division between DEGs and Non-DEGs
+-   use `geom_hline` to create a horizontal line that will provide a clear division between `DEGs` and `Non-DEGs`
 -   use `geom_text` to add a label to the line
 -   use `labs` to add title, axes, and legend labels
 -   use `theme_bw` to turn the graph border and background white with a